monsterkodi/karg/README.md

 ### meager features

-does just the bare minimum of what I need:
+does just the bare minimum:

 - short and long option names
 - list of unnamed arguments